shaw-kunal/notes/js-notes.md

- 2. Promises:  A promise is an object that represents the eventual completion or failture of an asynchronous operation.
+ 2. Promises:  A promise is an object that represents the eventual completion or faiture of an asynchronous operation.
 It can  be in one of three state.

  * pending : Initial state, neither fullfill  nor rejected.
  * Fulfilled